 “Farmland preservation remains a crucial issue in our township.
-Now more than ever since there are so few large parcels left” – Ron Beitler
+Now more than ever since we have so few precious large parcels left.
+There is no bigger issue moving forward for our township than preservation” – Ron Beitler

 Lower Macungie if serious about preserving open space, needs to explore creating a program to buy or transfer development rights.
 Buying or transferring development rights, is the only effective way to preserve land and the fairest mechanism for landowners.